Polio detected in NYC's sewage, suggesting virus circulating - NewsBreak

 Polio detected in NYC's sewage, suggesting virus circulating

-The presence of the poliovirus in the city's wastewater suggests likely local circulation of the virus, health authorities from the city, New York state and the federal government said.

-The authorities urged parents to get their children vaccinated against the potentially deadly disease.
+Earlier this month, New York state health officials said they found indications of additional cases of poliovirus in wastewater samples from two different counties, leading them to warn that hundreds of people may be infected with the potentially serious virus.

+Last month, the New York Health Department reported the nation's first case of polio in almost a decade, in Rockland County.
+Officials said that case occurred in a previously healthy young adult who was unvaccinated and developed paralysis in their legs.

-“The risk to New Yorkers is real but the defense is so simple — get vaccinated against polio,” New York City Health Commissioner Dr. Ashwin Vasan said.
-“With polio circulating in our communities there is simply nothing more essential than vaccinating our children to protect them from this virus, and if you’re an unvaccinated or incompletely vaccinated adult, please choose now to get the vaccine.
-Polio is entirely preventable and its reappearance should be a call to action for all of us.”
+"The risk to New Yorkers is real but the defense is so simple - get vaccinated against polio," New York City Health Commissioner Dr. Ashwin Vasan said in a statement Friday.
+"With polio circulating in our communities there is simply nothing more essential than vaccinating our children to protect them from this virus, and if you're an unvaccinated or incompletely vaccinated adult, please choose now to get the vaccine.
+Polio is entirely preventable and its reappearance should be a call to action for all of us."

-Dr. José R. Romero, director of the Centers for Disease Control and Prevention's National Center for Immunization and Respiratory Diseases, said, “This is sobering; we know polio spreads silently, and it’s likely that there are many people infected with polio and shedding the virus in these communities.
-This is also an urgent and living reminder of the importance of vaccination.”

-New York City is being forced to confront polio as city health officials are struggling to vaccinate vulnerable populations against monkeypox and adjusting to changing COVID-19 guidelines.

 Based on past outbreaks, it is possible that hundreds of people in the state have gotten polio and don't know it, officials said.